Romanian Constitutional Bar: Criminal conviction of others

 Another "lawyer" from the Bota Bar was definitively sentenced to a RON 7200 criminal fine in 2018 for practicing a regulated profession without having the right to do so.
 The head of UNBR Botomei, a former associate of Pompiliu Bota, was definitively sentenced to prison with immediate effect.
 Another fake lawyer from Constanța or Tulcea, belonging to the Bota Bar, was sentenced to prison.
 The appeal trial of this person was cancelled due to exceeding the statute of limitations (the trial has ended without declaring him either guilty or innocent).
 A pretended lawyer from Cluj was sentenced to 7200 RON penal fine for exercising the profession of lawyer without having the right to do so.
 He has to pay a total of 35 thousands RON penal fines.
 E.g. he got one sentence to pay a 9000 RON penal fine and 10000 RON damages to the real Cluj Bar Association.
 Another pretended lawyer received a postponed prison sentence.
 A woman pretending to be lawyer has been sentenced in Constanța.
 A fake lawyer from Tulcea was also sentenced.
+A fake lawyer from Cluj was saved by the statute of limitations.

 Two sons of a Romanian (ex)judge are being prosecuted for illegal practice as lawyers.
 They had been illegally registered as members of the Madrid Bar Association, which apparently could not distinguish between fake and genuine credentials of being a Romanian lawyer.
 One of them was saved by the statute of limitations.

-A fake lawyer from Cluj was saved by the statute of limitations.
+Four people are being tried for practicing law without having the right.